johanberglind/InstallSiriServer/README.txt

 README - InstallSiriServer

-First open the termianl and cd into the directory where you've downloaded the script (In OSX you can do so by writing "cd " and then drag the folder into the terminal.
+First open the terminal and cd into the directory where you've downloaded the script (In OSX you can do so by writing "cd " and then drag the folder into the terminal.
 To fix permissions for the script run: